 - Saving network requests Two of the widgets on the dashboard used the exact same data, but since they were separate in the code they were each making the network request.
 This was an expensive call, that ended up multiplying into multiple requests to our clients’ system.
 At times it would take so long to do that request it would just time out and the dashboard wouldn’t load properly.
 This was a pain point of my boss, and I knew that I could sell him on this idea alone.

 - Individually deployable widgets Each widget on the dashboard, once converted to this new framework, could be deployed on its own, without needing to touch any other components.
 The word “microfrontend” existed at the time, but we hadn’t heard of it so “individually deployable widgets” was the term we used.
 My boss liked new shiny technologies, and I knew that he wanted to have each widget split out anyway, so this framework could be the path forward to doing that.
 (Did we end up using this?
 No, of course not.
 It was far more convenient to have a single deployment process.
 We simply didn’t have the scale to require it.)

-There was also the fourth reason I didn’t mention, was that I really didn’t like the code at that point and I wanted to rewrite it.
-I think he may have been able to see through me, but he said that when I got back I’d be able to work on this new framework for one sprint and see where I got from there.
+There was also the third reason I didn’t mention, was that I really didn’t like the code at that point and I wanted to rewrite it.
+I think my boss may have been able to see through me, but he said that when I got back I’d be able to work on this new framework for one sprint and see where I got from there.